cavcrosby/styleguides/docs/shellguide.md

 out of the ordinary, put a short comment in.

-Fairly non-complete sentences that do not extend past one line do not need to follow normal capitalization/punctuation rules. `TODO` task tags sentences do not need to follow this as much considering they should be temporary anyways.
+Fairly non-complete sentences that do not extend past one line do not need to follow normal capitalization/punctuation rules.
+Task tags sentences do not need to follow this as much considering they should be temporary anyways.

 <a id="s5-comment-tags"></a>